finos/datahelix/docs/GettingStarted/GenerateTestCases.md

 You must have Java v1.8 installed (it can be [downloaded here](https://www.java.com/en/download/manual.jsp)) to be able to run the generator.
 Once this is installed you can run the generator in the following ways:

+**GenerateTestCases produces one file per rule violated along with a manifest.json file which lists the violated rules**

 ##Using the Command Line

 Download the Jar file (generator.jar) from the [GitHub project releases page](https://github.com/ScottLogic/data-engineering-generator/releases/).